header logo

 1. Moneyline: This is the simplest type of bet, where you simply bet on which team will win the match.
 There is no handicap or adjustment.
 For example, if you bet on Team A to win, if Team A wins, you win the bet.

 2. Point Spread: This is a popular bet where the bookmaker adjusts the score between the two teams to create a balance between the two teams' chances of winning.
-For example, Team A is -3 points handicap, which means that Team A needs to win by at least 4 points for your bet to win.
+For example, Team A is a 3-point handicap, which means that Team A needs to win by at least 4 points for your bet to win.

 3. Over/Under: This bet is based on the total number of points, goals, or times scored by both teams in a match.
 The bookmaker will give a number and you bet whether that total will be higher (Over) or lower (Under).